QLD 4305 Census 2021 + Live DA Data

 Economy & Employment

-Healthcare leads employment at 20.3% of the workforce (103 residents), followed by Public Administration at 14.6% (74) and Education at 14.2% (72).
-These three public-sector-linked industries together account for nearly half of all local employment, giving Newtown greater income stability than suburbs dependent on cyclical sectors like construction (7.9%, 40 workers) or retail (6.7%, 34 workers).
-By occupation, Professionals lead at 152 workers, Clerical/Admin at 106 and Community/Personal roles at 98.
-The unemployment rate of 6.8% sits above the national average of approximately 4%, and 392 residents are not in the labour force.
-Personal weekly income of $844 and household weekly income of $1,753 place the suburb in the 61.6th percentile nationally, above the median but not among high-income areas.
+Healthcare is the dominant industry at 20.3% of employed residents (103 workers), followed by Public Administration at 14.6% (74) and Education at 14.2% (72), with Construction at 7.9% and Retail at 6.7%.
+This public-sector tilt gives the local employment base more stability than suburbs dependent on cyclical industries.
+By occupation, Professionals lead at 152 workers, followed by Clerical and Admin staff at 106 and Community and Personal services at 98.
+The unemployment rate of 6.8% sits above the national average of approximately 4%, and 392 residents are not in the labour force, because participation at 58.7% is below average.
+Personal weekly income of $844 and household income at the 61.6th percentile nationally confirm the suburb is mid-range in earning capacity rather than an affluent or deeply disadvantaged area.

 Socio-Economic Indexes (SEIFA)iABS index ranking suburbs from 1 (most disadvantaged) to 10 (most advantaged)